What are absence seizures?

-An irregularity in the brain's normal electrical activity causes absence seizures.
-But, doctors often don’t know why this happens.
+Like other kinds of seizures, absence seizures are caused by abnormal activity in a person’s brain.
+Doctors often don’t know why this happens.
 Most absence seizures are less than 15 seconds long.
-It's rare for an absence seizure to last longer than 15 minutes.
-Absence seizures strike suddenly without any warning signs.
+It’s rare for an absence seizure to last longer than 15 minutes.
+They can happen suddenly without any warning signs.

 What are the symptoms of absence seizures?

-The easiest way to identify an absence seizure is to look for a vacant stare that lasts for a few seconds.
-People in the midst of having an absence seizure don't speak, listen, or appear to understand.
-An absence seizure doesn't typically cause you to fall down.
-You could be in the middle of making dinner, walking across the room, or typing an e-mail when you freeze, then suddenly snap out of it, and continue as you were before the seizure.
+The easiest way to spot an absence seizure is to look for a blank stare that lasts for a few seconds.
+People in the midst of having an absence seizure don’t speak, listen, or appear to understand.
+An absence seizure doesn’t typically cause you to fall down.
+You could be in the middle of making dinner, walking across the room, or typing an e-mail when you have the seizure.
+Then suddenly you snap out of it and continue as you were before the seizure.